 Overstimulation

-While overstimulation has been covered in the past, a brief refresher is needed.
-Most people with Autism have sensitives, some to sounds, smells, and even clothing.
-Often the senses are overpowered, causing sensory overload.
+While overstimulation has been covered before, a brief refresher is needed.
+Most people with Autism have sensitivities, some to sounds, smells, and even clothing.
+Often, the senses are overpowered, causing sensory overload.

 Overstimulation is terrible.
-The problem is everyone will have different things that are overstimulating.
+The problem is that everyone will have different things that are overstimulating.
 One autistic child may become upset over the noise of the refrigerator, while another may not care.
 There is no set rulebook as to what will be overstimulating.
 The best way to determine what is overstimulating is to watch your child and their reactions to their environment.
 Think of all five senses and watch your child’s interactions.
-Maybe a sound is overstimulating or a smell.
-Maybe the carpet’s texture or the paint’s brightness on the walls.
-Making a list of what is overstimulating will help build an environment with low sensitivity.
+Maybe it’s a sound or a smell that’s overstimulating.
+Maybe the carpet’s texture or the brightness of the paint on the walls.
+Making a list of overstimulating factors will help create an environment with low sensitivity.

 The Importance of the Environment

-While working with your child, using an area of the house with low stimulation is best.
+When working with your child, using a low-stimulation area of the house is best.
 The less the stimulation, the better your child can focus and listen.
-After you have made a list of what is overstimulating to your child, it is time to set up this room.
-While creating this room, there are some considerations to cover.
+After you have made a list of what overstimulates your child, it is time to set up this room.
+When creating this room, there are some considerations to keep in mind.

-First, this room should be a private one people generally do not enter.
+First, this room should be private and generally not entered.
 A bedroom is a good example.
 This room should be used only for teaching and working with your child.
-A guest bedroom is a good place as it is not normally used.
-The child’s bedroom is not a good choice as this room will have a bed, dressers, and other things, which could be overstimulating.
-The less the room has in it, the better.
+A guest bedroom is a good place, as it is not normally used.
+The child’s bedroom is not a good choice, as it will have a bed, dressers, and other things that could be overstimulating.
+The less the room has, the better.

 You want to create a room with very little—no electronics, toys, or bright paints.
 Toys can be for later, but while you are trying to teach your child, the focus should be on the activities you are conducting.

 Note the paint and the carpet.
 Is the paint bright?
-Bright items may be overstimulating, making the color dull if possible.
+Bright items may be overstimulating, so make the color dull if possible.
 How does your child react to the carpet?
 If your child cries or screams while on the carpet, try tile or wood to see if the same reaction repeats.
-You may need to replace the carpet for this room and replace it with someone else or a different carpet.
-Make sure any colors of the carpet or tile are dull to match the walls.
+You may need to replace the carpet in this room with something else.
+Make sure the carpet or tile colors are dull to match the walls.

 Remove Everything

-Once you have picked a room and have the floors and walls ready, make sure to remove everything else from the room—no toys, beds, boxes, or anything that could divert your child’s attention.
+Once you have picked a room and the floors and walls are ready, make sure to remove everything else from the room—no toys, beds, boxes, or anything that could distract your child.
 You want as empty of a room as possible.
 When your child is in this room, it will be with you, them, and whatever activity you are conducting.
-You can bring a chair or something to sit in, but remove this when not in use.
+You can bring a chair or something to sit in, but remove it when not in use.
 All it takes to distract is one object.
 You could have a great idea planned and forget about the chair in the corner.
 Your child may fixate on this chair and ignore you, ruining your activity.

 You will spend hours in this room with your child, sometimes up to 4-5 hours daily.
 This room is where they will learn and interact with the world.
-Your joining will occur in this room.
+You will join in this room.
 For your child to learn and grow, their environment will be key.

 Realistic Expectations